 There’s lots of racing outside of the Scottish National however.
 Friday is designated as Ladies Day, with the standout contest the Listed Handicap Chase.
 The Saturday has an eight race card which also includes the Scottish Champion Hurdle, Champion Handicap Chase and the Champion Novices’ Chase.

-Below will be our preview of the meeting closer to when it begins as well as a timeline of the key points in the history of the fixture’s big races.
+Below is a timeline of the key points in the history of the fixture’s big races.

 A Complete History of the Ayr Grand National Festival

 The Ayr Grand National Festival, usually held in mid to late April, is one of the last major jump festivals of the National Hunt season.
 It is a two-day affair and although the opening day is not overly spectacular on the course, the same cannot be said about off it.
 Ladies Day gets the festival up and running and there have long been generous prizes on offer for those adjudged to be the best dressed.